-The Luxembourg Government announced in April 2013 its plans to change the implementation in Luxembourg of the EU Savings Directive.
+The Luxembourg Finance Minister announced in April 2013 the plans of the Luxembourg Government to change the implementation of the EU Savings Directive.
 It is envisaged that as from 2015 Luxembourg will automatically exchange information on interest payments with EU Members States.
 In this respect, it is expected that the 35 per cent. withholding tax system will no longer apply as from 2015.
 In the absence of legislation in force, it is not possible at this stage to describe in detail the scope of the plans of Luxembourg Government.
-However, changes to the Luxembourg implementation of the EU Savings Directive should be expected in the near future.
+Therefore, changes to the Luxembourg implementation of the EU Savings Directive should be expected in the near future.